alphagov/govuk-content-metadata/inference_pipeline_new_content/README.md

 - [2] If there is any such page,

 - [3] send the text data to Vertex AI (via a POST HTTP API request) to get batch predictions from our custom-trained NER model.
-Predictions involve identify and classify all occurrences of Named Entities (as for our Named Entity Schema the models have been trained to learn).
+NER predictions involve identifying and classifying all occurrences of Named Entities in the text (as for the Named Entity Schema the models have been trained to learn).

-- [4] Post-process the prediction data: unnest the json-like strings (the format of predictions output by Vertex AI) and add url-encoded URI for each classified entity instance (e.g., the entity occurrence ('England', 'GPE') gets assigned the URI 'https://www.gov.uk/named-entity/GPE/england').
+- [4] Post-process the prediction data: unnest the json-like strings (which is the format for predictions output by Vertex AI) and add url-encoded URI for each classified entity instance (e.g., the entity occurrence ('England', 'GPE') gets assigned the URI 'https://www.gov.uk/named-entity/GPE/england').

-- [5] Count the occurrence of each entity-type per GOV.UK url.
+- [5] Count the occurrences of each entity-type per GOV.UK url.

-- [6] Update the Big Query tables that contain the named entities extracted so far across all the GOV.UK pages (other via bulk inference or daily inference).
+- [6] Update the Big Query tables that contain the named entities extracted so far across all GOV.UK pages (other via bulk inference or daily inference).

 - [7] Export the Big Query table containing the entity-type counts to Google Storage as a GZIP CSV file.